Considerations:

 - Pouch deodorant

-- Student’s individualized health plan (IHP) and/or healthcare provider’s order
+- Student’s individualized health plan (IHP) and healthcare provider’s order

 Procedure:

-- Review student’s IHP or healthcare provider’s order
+- Review student’s IHP and healthcare provider’s order

 - Position student taking steps to ensure privacy